S Corp vs C Corp: What You Need to Know

 Whether you’re an S corp or a C corp, you can use separate legal entities.
 Being legally separated from your business ensures that you are not personally liable if anything were to happen to your company.

-Even though S corp and C corp shareholders own the company, they don’t make the decisions.
+Even though S corp vs. C corp shareholders own the company, they don’t make the decisions.
 The shareholders elect a board of directors to handle management and policy issues.
 On the other hand, the day-to-day operations are handled by the officers of the corporation, such as the CEO, COO, and CTO.

 Which is Best Option for Your Small Business?